aantron/luv/README.md

 other functionality, and exposes a [comprehensive operating system API][api].

-In fact, Luv does not depend on [`Unix`][unix], but is an alternative operating system API, though Luv and `Unix` can coexist readily in one program.
+In fact, Luv does not depend on [`Unix`][unix], but is an alternative operating system API.
+Nonetheless, Luv and `Unix` can coexist readily in one program.

 Because libuv is a major component of Node.js, it is [cross-platform][platforms] and [well-maintained][maintainers].
 Luv, being a